UCB-INFO-FRONTEND-WEBARCH/ucb-info-frontend-webarch.github.io/assignments/a-move-site-to-react.md

 	2. Blog posts
 	3. Other content pages (e.g. About Us)
 	4. Links that open blog posts
-3. There should be components created for each "section" of the site, and each page should execute it's own React application containing the appropriate components for each page.
+3. There should be components created for each "section" of the site
     1. For example, reusable components would include:
         1. Header
         2. Footer